rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 - RsyncUI is built with support for **macOS Monterey**
 - the latest [release for download](https://github.com/rsyncOSX/RsyncUI/releases)

-# Development

-The target for RsyncUI is macOS Monterey.
-There is more info about [the development](/post/development/) of RsyncUI.

 # Using RsyncUI

 RsyncUI can be used in **parallel with RsyncOSX**.
 Default catalog for storing configuration files is: